 How To Create A Co Founder Job Description That Gets You High-Quality Talent On Autopilot.

-Some of them are interesting.
+Some of these posts are are really interesting.

 Some are funny.